iqbalyarkhan/old-website/content/2020-04-18--Linked-List-Problems.md

 - See if you can solve a problem by using multiple pointers (2 or 3 pointers) to move along the list and get the job done in a single pass

 - Remember to move to next node when iterating over the list!

+- When rotating a list, make it circular (connect tail to head) and figure out what the new tail should be.
+Then from there, the node after newTail is the newHead.